zsq96512/zsq96512-PHBS_TQFML-Project/Readme.md

 Focused on the short-term voltility of the foreign exchange rate, this project apply the SVR method and the deep learning method ANN to predict the exchange rates of next 7 periods.

 ## 3.Goal
-Our main goal is to use daily exchange rate data to forecast exchange rate in next seven days.<br>
+Our main goal is to use daily exchange rate data to forecast exchange rate in next seven days(2018.03.30-2018.04.10).In order to do this we first use grid search and moving windows from 3.13-3.30 (10 periods),to estimate the best parameters. to <br>
 Main methods used to determine the length of prediction methods is `chaos theory` and `lyapunov exponents`.
 Using wolf methods and choosing parameters according to experience, we calculate `the maximum lyapunov exponents is L=0.1407` (data=JPY/USD(2016.01.04-2018.04.10),N=592,m=10,tau=60,P=15).
 The maximum lyapunov exponents is above zero which can prove that the exchange rate time series has chaotic characteristics.
 Also, 1/L=7.1073 means that the `maximum time scale that the series system can forecast is 7 days.`<br>
 For we didn't find suitable code to calculate lyapunov exponents in python, we use [code](https://github.com/zsq96512/zsq96512-PHBS_TQFML-Project/tree/master/Lyapunov%20index%3B%20wolf%20methods) that can be conducted in MATLAB to calculate lyapunov exponents.